oklas/react-app-alias/README.md

 This is more than simple alias.
 This is also a multi-project `src` directory.
 Currently, `create-react-app` (CRA) does not support more than one `src` directory in the project.
-Monorepo, multi-repo and library projects with examples require more than one directories like `src`.
+Monorepo, multi-repo and library projects with examples require more than one directory like `src`.

 This is merely an alias and multi-source solution for CRA and this is not a replacement for multi-package management tools like